 UK prime minister has visited Down Town Cairo yesterday February 22nd where it witnessed the revolution and he was walking freely from Ramsis street till Tahrir square and greeting people in the streets.

 Cairo is now becoming more safe in most parts if you would like recommendations of quiet districts you might consider Pyramids area, Maadi and Zamalek.
-That is not to say that Down Town (Tahrir area) is not safe but still you might find protestors raising their demands. almost 8 years ago
+That is not to say that Down Town (Tahrir area) is not safe but still you might find protestors raising their demands. about 8 years ago